 Lavender essential oil has powerful antibacterial properties and fights inflammation.
 It is also one of the gentler essential oils.
 Lavender’s natural relaxing properties make it perfect for stopping a persistent cough.

 Homemade Cough Syrup Recipe

 The following recipe is perfect for adults.
-However, if you are making this recipe for children, it is important to understand what essential oils children should and should not digest.
+However, if you are making this recipe for children, it is important to understand what essential oils children should and should not ingest.
 Frankincense, lemon, and lavender essential oils are all safe to use around children.
 However, peppermint should not be used with children under the age of 6 because it can cause severe irritation.
 You should also use caution when using any essential oils with children under the age of 2.

 What You Will Need:

 - 5 drops lemon essential oil

 - Spoon a cup of honey into a glass jar and warm slightly.